cstritt/detettore/README.md

 Detettore is written in Python 2.
 First, clone the repository to your computer.
 	$ git clone https://github.com/cstritt/detettore

-Run the setup script by typing
+Install the necessary Python packages by running the setup script:
     	$ python setup.py install

-This installs the necessary Python packages.
-If Python 3 is the system default ($ python --version), detettore can be run on a virtual environment.
+If Python 3 is the system default ($ python --version), the easiest solution is to run detettore on a virtual environment.
 Create one using these commands:

     	$ virtualenv -p python2.7 <location>
     	$ source <location>/bin/activate